Merrell Trail Glove 4 Review Facts

 The Merrell Trail Glove 4 is more flexible than most competing shoes.
 The shoe was designed to feel like a sock on the foot, and its incredible flexibility is a product of that.
 The outsole, though, has just enough rigidity to keep the shoe from feeling too slack.

 TPU overlays connect the upper to the mid shoe.
-The tongue is restricted to opening on its outer side.
+The tongue is restricted to an opening on its outer side.
 This allows the shoe to provide greater support to its medial side.

 The Merrell Trail Glove 4 follows in the tradition of its predecessors by not having any heel-to-toe drop.